KinMo: Kinematic-aware Human Motion Understanding and Generation: Introduction

+\item We propose a Hierarchical Text-Motion Alignment method that leverages enriched textual descriptions by progressively encoding them and integrating hierarchical semantics.
+This approach enhances retrieval capabilities, showing notable improvements in semantic motion understanding within spatial contexts.

-\item We decompose \textbf{Motion Generation} process into a coarse-to-fine procedure, allowing the model to transition smoothly from global actions to local joints and their interactions to support various fine-grained generation and editing applications. \end{enumerate}
+\item We extend \textbf{Motion Generation} process into a coarse-to-fine procedure, which enhances motion understanding by transitioning from global actions to joint groups and their interactions.
+This supports various generative and editing applications with fine-grained control.